vircadia/vircadia-native-core/BUILD_LINUX.md

 If your goal is to set up a development environment, it is desirable to set the directory that vcpkg builds into with the `HIFI_VCPKG_BASE` environment variable.
 For example, you might set `HIFI_VCPKG_BASE` to `/home/$USER/vcpkg`.

-By default, vcpkg will build in the system `/tmp` directory.
+By default, vcpkg will build in the `~/vircadia-files/vcpkg/` directory.